ShawnBatson/node-api1-project/README.md

 ## Assignment

+//I got this, but it came out of left field.
+Might want to add this to another assignment or teach this portion now.
+It took a bit to figure out myself.

 Use Node.js and Express to build an API that performs CRUD operations on users.

 - Add a `.gitignore` file appropriate for `node.js` projects.